WRITER’S NOTE: This article was originally written and published in 2013.

 CLICK HERE TO LEARN MORE ABOUT THE SCOTT BOLIVER MEMORIAL FUND AND TO MAKE A DONATION.

-Here’s a couple of articles written about Scott Boliver:
+Here’s another article written about Scott Boliver:

 “Goodbye, My Friend” by Michelle Gottlieb